-The history of thought gives us many examples of a process that might be termed insight, inspiration, revelation, or Gnostic knowledge.
+The history of thought gives us many examples of a process that might be termed insight, inspiration, revelation, or gnostic knowledge.
 The common qualities of such experiences are their indubitability and their ineffability.
 Recipients treat them as certain knowledge of truth but cannot communicate any justification for that certainty.
 These kinds of claims are often but not always religious in nature.

-What strikes me forcefully about the birth of postmodernism was its ad hoc quality, a kind of creeping synthesis made up of equal parts bold imagination and misinterpretation.
-Hadn’t Kant said we cannot know things-as-they-are but only things-as-they-appear?
+What strikes me forcefully about the birth of the virtual circle was its ad hoc quality, a kind of creeping synthesis made up of equal parts bold imagination and misinterpretation.
+Hadn’t Kant said we cannot know things-as-they-are but only things-as-they-appear within the perceptual wall?
 And hadn’t Thoreau famously pronounced, “What I think is right is right.
 The heart’s emphasis is always right”?
 Didn’t Freud claim personality a blind steed ridden by the unconscious?
-And hadn’t the American pragmatists argued that truth and goodness were constructed rather than discovered?
+And hadn’t the American pragmatists argued that truth and goodness were created rather than discovered?
 And perhaps most famously, didn’t Einstein argue that fundamental realities depend on the frame of reference of the observer?
 To seek the taproot of the virtual circle in philosophy seems far too restrictive, though roots are there, just as to dig into the increasing abstraction of the physical sciences reveals other deep connections, yet by no means all.
 Certainly, the depth and astounding complexity of natural science’s investigations of material reality threw ordinary reasoning, what nonspecialists call “common sense” into question.
 As institutional authority withered in the twentieth century, the failure to find moral direction for individuals and cultures was forestalled by the culture’s obsession with the human sciences that promised to prescribe true social goods despite their shoddy methodology and lack of objectivity (see “The Calamity of the Human Sciences”).
-Their failures scarred the last half of the nineteenth century as well, their scientism promising and failing to find some compromise between Enlightenment reason and Romantic emotion that so preoccupied Victorian bourgeois life.
+Their failures scarred the last half of the nineteenth century as well, their scientism promising and failing to find some accommodation between Enlightenment reason and Romantic emotion that so preoccupied Victorian bourgeois life.
 We are only now recognizing how spectacularly the human sciences have failed in their misguided quest to guide public moral life.
 Their failures are but one of many sources of postmodernist invention.
 Many components built the Rube Goldberg machinery of the virtual circle.
 It drifted into popular culture like smoke floating over the killing fields of World War I and finally found its place in the popular culture as a finished product in the 1970’s thanks to a cadre of brilliant and mutually contentious French theorists.

 Its foundation rested on a simple premise: the truth of a proposition lies in its agreement with earlier propositions already accepted as true rather than any one-to-one correspondence between a single claim and a single component of perceived reality.
 This new truth test divorced experience from externality and turned justification inward to the sum total of the thinker’s experience.
 In judgments of goodness, the appeal to private moral agency was nothing new, for the modernists had already made that turn in their rejection of external authority in the seventeenth and eighteenth centuries.
 What was unique to postmodernism was the conviction that the perceptual wall through which we receive the data of experience must tint the reasoning that makes sense of experience, personalizing and privatizing it.
-External verification for truth, goodness, and beauty claims were considered inadequate for commitment by the thinker whose reality must be uniquely her own, and declarations must be tested by an entirely different means against a very personal standard of judgment.
-The single necessary justification for the virtual circle is non-contradiction at least or logical entailment at most.
+External verification for truth, goodness, and beauty claims were considered inadequate for commitment by the thinker whose reality must be uniquely her own, and declarations must be tested by an entirely different means against a very personal conception of reasoning.
+The single necessary justification for the virtual circle is non-contradiction.
 New ideas are accepted as true if they do not logically contradict ideas already accepted as true.
 No external referents are necessary.
 No transmission from external reality is required, and no possibility of external verification can overturn an inner conviction.
 Contemporary popular culture confirms the conversion to the virtual circle by its mantras.
 Perception is reality.
 One must speak her own truth, tell her own story.It was only after the 1980’s, presumably the turning point for cultural assimilation of the virtual circle, that postmodern theorists proposed that cultural reality operates with the same autonomy as they had earlier thought individuals did, and thus began our obsessions with identity politics as the mold of personhood, though no means has been found to reconcile personal and cultural moral agency, nor has a method been proposed to arbitrate the conflicts among subcultures as they jostle for space within the virtual circles of individuals and the cultures in which they contend.
 One only needs to review the existential literature of the first half of the twentieth century to see how thoroughly postmodernism’s subjectivist ethos of personal alienation has been replaced by the relativist focus on cultural power today.
 Accordingly, contentious theories of motivational psychology have been replaced by the even broader and more arguable hypotheses of ethnology, sociology, and anthropology.
 Their paradigms continue to multiply.

 It might be tempting to consider the construction of the virtual circle as less revolutionary than I propose here.
 Granted, the justifications for truth and goodness it delivers to the thinker through the principle of non-contradiction must be inexplicable to one of differing experience, which means everyone else, and the private warrants thus created might seem no more ineffable or less indubitable than religious commitments have always been.
 Revelations and mystic visions cannot be publicly justified any more than the pronouncements of the virtual circle.
 Besides, haven’t persons always formed their schemas of truth, goodness, and beauty by a combination of public truths and private beliefs (see “Knowledge, Trust, and Belief”) ?
 Haven’t they always tried to reconcile their hopes and their knowledge (see “Better, Blended Systems of Knowledge”) ?
 That is true, of course, but their efforts were always yoked to some external, public source that served to both ground their judgments in reality and permit public reconciliation of their disagreements by appeal to either common warrants or common axioms of commitment (see “The Axioms of Moral Systems”).
 Authority served as both an indubitable and entirely public warrant during its era of dominance.
 Its spectacular collapse led to a less certain and less public set of warrants that eventually found experience too compromised to warrant its declarations.
 It was forced to pin its hopes upon universal reasoning as experience’s interpreter, but the unique circumstances of the last two centuries have cast that public source of knowledge into doubt as well.
 What postmodernism offers is private experience and private reasoning produced by it.
 It untethers us.